mariohernandez/component-based-development/docs/chapter-4/building-components/2-heading.md

 ## Viewing the component

 * Open your Drupal site and point to the URL below: [http://nitflex.lndo.site/themes/custom/nitflex\_dev\_theme/public/](http://nitflex.lndo.site/themes/custom/nitflex_dev_theme/public/)

   Under the Components category you should see the new Heading component.

+**Just For fun**

+* Try changing the heading level to anything other than h2 and recompile your code.
+* Inspec your code to see your changes to the heading level.

+💥